 UltraScan 650 BMDUS™ Technology

 The UltraScan 650 is an ultrasound device that is designed to non-invasively and quantitatively assess the amount of bone at the 1/3 location of the radius in the forearm of an individual.
 The UltraScan 650, with a user-supplied laptop, is designed for the measurement of bone mineral density (BMD in g/cm2) of the radius at the 1/3 location.
 The UltraScan 650 outputs BMDUS which is a measurement of the BMD that would be measured by dual-energy X-ray absorptiometry (DXA) at the same anatomical location, that is, a measurement of BMDDXA, at the 1/3 radius.
 The UltraScan 650 also outputs the T-score in standard deviations (SD) and z-score in SD as well.
 The precision of the measurement is 2.1%, when expressed as a coefficient of variation.

 FDA-approved Indications for Use:

 UltraScan 650 can be used to determine BMDUS Index in adult men and women and to assess appendicular fracture risk in postmenopausal women.

-The BMDUS Index is a clinical measure based on ultrasound variables of the forearm which is highly correlated with the value of BMD of the 1/3 radius as provided by DXA, with a standard error of the estimate of 0.041 grams/cm2.
+The BMDUS Index is a clinical measure based on ultrasound variables of the forearm which is highly correlated with the value of BMD of the 1/3 radius as provided by DXA, with a standard error of the measurement of 0.041 grams/cm2.

 BMDUS Index is expressed in grams/cm2 and as a T- and z-score, derived from comparison to a normative x-ray absorptiometry reference database.

 BMDUS Index has a precision comparable to that of x-ray absorptiometry, which makes it suitable for monitoring bone changes in postmenopausal women.

 The UltraScan™ 650 is a through-transmission system and is designed to measure the radius at the 1/3rd location (shown as the radius and ulna and the cross-section of the radius in the pictures above), a site that has been measured for decades with x-ray densitometers.